gauti-tag/tcorpandco/README.md

 # tcorpandco
-built a static website for a start-up
+built a dynamic website for a start-up